NixOS/nix/doc/manual/source/command-ref/nix-store/query.md

   Prints the references graph of the store paths *paths* in the [GraphML](http://graphml.graphdrawing.org/) file format.
 This can be used to visualise dependency graphs.
-To obtain a build-time dependency graph, apply this to a [derivation].
+To obtain a build-time dependency graph, apply this to a [store derivation].
 To obtain a runtime dependency graph, apply it to an output path.

 - `--binding` *name* / `-b` *name*

-  Prints the value of the attribute *name* (i.e., environment variable) of the [derivation]s *paths*.
+  Prints the value of the attribute *name* (i.e., environment variable) of the [store derivation]s *paths*.
 It is an error for a derivation to not have the specified attribute.

 - `--hash`